• Train

 Speed

 YOLOv2 was using Darknet-19 as its backbone feature extractor, while YOLOv3 now uses Darknet-53.
-Darknet-53 is a backbone also made by the YOLO creators Joseph Redmon and Ali Farhadi.
+YOLO creators Joseph Redmon and Ali Farhadi are also the creators of the Darknet-53 backbone.

-Darknet-53 has 53 convolutional layers instead of the previous 19, making it more powerful than Darknet-19 and more efficient than competing backbones (ResNet-101 or ResNet-152).
+Darknet-53 has 53 convolutional layers instead of the previous 19.
+This makes it more powerful than Darknet-19 and more efficient than competing backbones (ResNet-101 or ResNet-152).

 YOLOv3 performance comparison